 Once these requirements are met, students become eligible to take the certification examination administered by the American Society for Clinical Pathology (ASCP).
 Upon passing this test, professionals can use the CT designation after their names to signify endorsement as a certified technologist and to guarantee proficiency in the field of cytotechnology.

-The BLS also notes that projected job growth in this field will be average, with cytotechnologists having the freedom to choose their practice settings.
+The BLS also notes that projected job growth in this field will be faster than average, with cytotechnologists having the freedom to choose their practice settings.
 The introduction of automation within cytotechnology has not slowed the demand for technologists.
 Those with several years of experience who are willing to earn master's or doctoral degrees can move on to become specialists in cytotechnology, which opens doors to prominent jobs in the field with significantly higher pay.